Trevillis House, Lodge Hill, Liskeard, PL14 4NE

 The RAF Families Federation provides all RAF personnel and their families with:

-This is for Regular and Reserve, single or married veterans.
+This is for regular and reserve, single or married veterans.

-AFF is the voice of the Army family.
+The Army Families Federation is the voice of the Army family.
 It empowers, acts as an advocate and an expert witness to promote a quality of life, which reflects the Armed Forces Covenant.

-Are an independent charity who are completely impartial in their choice of suppliers of services or equipment.
+Cornwall Mobility are an independent charity who are completely impartial in their choice of suppliers of services or equipment.
 They will first assess your need before suggesting a solution to meet your particular circumstances.

-The Legion's handy van service helps ex-Service people and their families.
+The Legion's handy van service helps ex-service people and their families.
 It supports them with small household repairs and minor adaptations.

 Surf Action is a military charity.
 It is dedicated to supporting serving and ex-serving members of the Armed Forces and their families.
 Surf Action supports those who suffer from the effects of PTSD, Physical injury or have difficulty re-adjusting to civilian life.